psycopg/psycopg2/doc/src/sql.rst

 or will present a potentially exploitable weakness.

-The objects exposed by the `!psycopg2.sql` module allow generating SQL statements on the fly, separating clearly the variable parts in the statement from the query parameters::
+The objects exposed by the `!psycopg2.sql` module allow generating SQL statements on the fly, separating clearly the variable parts of the statement from the query parameters::

     from psycopg2 import sql